 The NDIS provides funding for necessary and reasonable services and devices for eligible Australians under the age of 65 years.

 Individuals or their families apply for the NDIS.
 If found to be eligible, a plan is put into place that can be self-managed or managed by an NDIS support co-ordinator or local area co-ordinator.

 The scheme is managed by each State.

-Audiologists can also provide therapeutic supports for services such as counselling and communication training that are deemed necessary and reasonable.
+From 1 July 2020, Australians 26 years and over, and under 65 years, living with hearing loss may be eligible for supports through the NDIS.
+For this age group, audiologists can provide devices and therapeutic supports for services such as counselling and communication training that are deemed necessary and reasonable.

 Health and Safety in the Workplace

 New South Wales (NSW) - SafeWork NSW, Insurance and Care NSW (icare) and State Insurance Regulatory Authority (SIRA) -https://www.workcover.nsw.gov.au/

 Queensland (Qld) - WorkCover Queensland (formerly known as Q-COMP) - https://www.worksafe.qld.gov.au